borealis-agency/next-starter/README.md

 ## Repo structure

-Template that is actually cloned is inside `/template` folder.
-This is done on purpose to split the general instructions for "cloning" this template and actual instructions you'll need when project is bootstrapped.
+Template that is actually used for new project initialization is inside `/template` folder.
+This is done on purpose to split the general instructions for using this template generator and actual instructions you'll need when project is bootstrapped.
 Mixing these two instructions might cause confusion so splitting them made sense.

 ## Requirements